 If it is an adult (permanent) tooth:

-- Try to put it back into the hole in the gum.
-If it does not go in easily put it in milk
+- if it does not go in easily put it in milk

 Arrange an appointment with a dentist if your child has toothache:

 - that doesn't go away even after taking painkillers

 - with a high temperature, pain when biting, red gums, or a bad taste in the mouth

 - and their cheek and/or jaw is swollen

 Don't go to your GP as they won't be able to give you dental treatment.

 - certain groups don't have to pay NHS dental treatment charges